Editor’s note: The views and opinions expressed in this article are those of the authors and do not reflect TripZilla Philippines.

 This US$21.9 million bridge, which spans 2,200 metres, was constructed back in 1969 and took four years to complete.
 Connecting Samar to Leyte across the San Juanico Strait, this bridge is currently the longest in the country that spans a body of water.

 Image credit: Cultural Center of the Philippines

 The Folk Arts Theatre, or the Tanghalang Francisco Balagtas, is considered as one of the most famous covered amphitheatres in the country.
-It was commissioned by Imelda Marcos for the Miss Universe Pageant in 1974 and was designed to hold a capacity of 10,000 people.
+It was commissioned for the Miss Universe Pageant in 1974 and was designed to hold a capacity of 10,000 people.
 The theatre was completed within a record time of 77 days.

 5. Magapit Suspension Bridge

 Located in Magapit, Lal-lo, Cagayan, the Magapit Suspension Bridge was constructed and opened in 1978 to connect the east and west sides of the Cagayan River.
 The bridge is also known to the locals as the Golden Gate of Cagayan and is one of only two bridges that allow people to go across the mighty Cagayan River.